NUS-HPC-AI-Lab/DCS/README.md

 #### 📘 Run Experiments

 Run `dcs.py` to obtain experimental results on reducing class accuracy differences and enhancing overall accuracy.
 Our paper exprimented with three ICL settings: 1-shot, 5-shot, and N-shot.
 Use `vectors` directory to obtain initial ICL outputs.
+In `config/default_params.json`, `iter_min` and `inter_max` correspond to the inner loop stopping criteria of the minimal number of accepted solutions and the minimal number of solutions generated, respectively, and we set them to 3 and 6.
+You may try larger values in your experiments, e.g., set `iter_min` to 150 and `inter_max` to 300 (Note that the annealing time will be longer).

 ```bash
 python dcs.py \